 What is it?

 For a while, the Nissan Qashqai had the crossover market all to itself.
 Then Skoda came along with the Yeti and started stealing sales, and rightfully so.
-The Yeti combines car-like handling with a sprinkling of rough-road ability and a flexible cabin in which to pack children and pets.
-There’s a lot to like about the Yeti, which is why it won our Family Car of the Year award in 2009.
-Two years on, it remains one of our favourites in this sector.
+The Yeti combines car-like handling with a dash of rough-road ability and a flexible cabin in which to pack children and pets.
+There’s a lot to like about the Yeti: it remains one of our favourites in this sector.
+That’s despite a facelift that makes it look less pretty and appealing – that’s how good it is.

 But the workhorses of the range are the 140 and 170bhp diesels, with plenty of torque to haul families, plus whatever bicycles or canoes they’ve attached to the roof.
 Show it some pace and it rolls slightly as it leans on those high springs, but it’s not too squidgy and finds plenty of grip.
 It rides with fluid smoothness and certainly handles better than a Qashqai, which is a pretty unrewarding thing to drive quickly.
 But the Yeti’s party trick is revealed when the tarmac runs out.
 It’s surprisingly skilful off-road, and the optional four-wheel-drive system (a Haldex clutch rather than mechanical diffs) finds traction in places you thought impossible.